Community

 A Sunday (9) in the Life of a Pastor/Mother: Improvise

 9 The headwaiter tasted the water that had become wine.
 He didn’t know where it came from, though the servants who had drawn the water knew.
-(John 2.9)… Read more “A Sunday (9) in the Life of a Pastor/Mother: Improvise”
+(John 2.9) I can relate to this scene where a dilemma presents itself, in this case, they ran out of wine.
+And Jesus saves the day by turning water into…

 A Sunday (8) in the Life of a Pastor/Mother: Up Close & Personal